 MISSIONS: Part 1 (Last Assignment due for Trimester II)

 We're going to use a Google Spreadsheet to lay out a table of California missions with specific characteristics about each mission.
 For our first part of the assignment, you'll create a Google spreadsheet that has three columns labeled:

 The proper name of each mission (without using the word Mission) goes in the first column.
 You will list the missions in order from north to south, based on their locations along El Camino Real.

 The year the mission was founded goes in the second column.

 The name of the modern California county that currently holds the mission goes in the third column.

-After you have filled in all three columns, answer these three questions on your worksheet below the list.
+After you have filled in all three columns, answer these three questions in complete sentences on your worksheet below the table.

 Question 1: How many years separate the founding of the first mission and the founding of the last mission?

 Question 2: How many years did it take to start half (11) of the 21 missions, and how many years did it take to start the remaining 10?

 Question 3: How many counties have more than one mission, and which counties hold the most missions?